uidzip/rt-client/README.md

 # rt-client
 RT_Client is a ruby object that accesses the REST interface version 1.0 of a Request Tracker instance.
-See http://www.bestpractical.com/ for Request Tracker.
+See [Best Practical](http://www.bestpractical.com/) for Request Tracker.
 A ruby library API to Request Tracker's REST interface.
 Requires the rubygem rest-client be installed.
 You can create a file name .rtclientrc in the same directory as client.rb with a